-Cultural practitioners from Switzerland may apply for residencies in two different regions covered by Pro Helvetia.
+Applicants from Switzerland may apply for residencies in two different regions covered by Pro Helvetia.
 Two separate, complete applications must be submitted.
-A maximum of one application per person will be approved within the framework of one call for applications.
+A maximum of one application per person could be approved within the framework of one call for applications.

-We work with a network of organisations that can host residencies in different Arab cities and in Switzerland.
-We look to customise each residency according to the needs of the individual arts professional as far as possible.
-Residency applicants are invited to consider but are not limited to, the below list of partner organisations.
+Pro Helvetia works with a network of organizations that can host residencies in different cities in the Arab region countries and in Switzerland.
+We look to customize each residency according to the needs of the individual artists and arts professionals as much as possible.
+Residency applicants are invited to consider but are not limited to the below list of partner organizations.

 Residency.ch | Bern